davyLSDev/testJava/README.md

 * After changes to the pom.xml,
 mvn clean test

+* look at test coverage by opening target/site/jacoco/index.html in your browser

 ## Common JUnit annotations:
 * @Test - Marks a test method
 * @BeforeEach - Runs before each test